AdiYap/MobileBankingSolutionDraft/README.md

 - transfer.html
 - layout.html

+The implementation code shown above was inserted into the bottom section of the three main html files (index, bills and transfer).
+Javascript was included into the code to provide functionality to each of the pages.

 The home page of the app is "index.html".
 You can return to it at anytime by clicking on "EZ-eBanking" at the top left of the screen, or on "Main Menu", if you are on one of the other two pages.